 Date range filters

-- Search by name – Find specific AI Shorts in your data
+Search by name – Find specific AI Tools in your data

-- Partial matches – Finds AI Shorts with similar names
+Partial matches – Finds AI Tools with similar names

-- Clear filters – Reset to show all AI Shorts
+Clear filters – Reset to show all AI Tools

 Summary cards